relaxdiego/bootstrapper-sample-clusters/README.md

-Copy this sample cluster config dir and use that with the instructions provided in the README at [https://github.com/relaxdiego/bootstrapper](https://github.com/relaxdiego/bootstrapper)
+Copy the sample cluster config dir and use that with the instructions provided in the README at [https://github.com/relaxdiego/bootstrapper](https://github.com/relaxdiego/bootstrapper)